Best Whole Life Insurance Companies in Canada (2025)

-Keep reading to see our ratings and reviews of the best companies for whole life insurance in Canada!
+Keep reading for our comprehensive ratings and reviews of the best whole life insurance companies in Canada!

 Whole life insurance is a type of insurance policy that lasts for your entire life.